I Don’t Do Social Media — And Neither Should You... Here’s Why:

 and many many many many many many many more.

-So no. This is not about paranoia, even though I may or may not always have a cover over my laptop camera thanks to Snowden (great movie btw) It’s about understanding how the modern scam economy works.
+So no. This is not about paranoia, even though I may or may not always have a cover over my laptop camera thanks to the movie 'Snowden', (great movie btw...thank you Joseph Gordon Leavitt) It’s about understanding how the modern scam economy works.

 Scamming is no longer obvious.
 Data security has become silent.
 YOU DO NOT EVEN KNOW IT IS HAPPENING.